ngareleo/mapesa-microservices/README.md

-# Mapesa Node API
+# Microservices

-A node API for mobile and web apps
+Repository for all the microservices in the platform